ttscoff/bunch/integration/advanced-scripting.md

 ## Getting the Bunch Folder in a Script {#bunchfolder}

 You can access various preferences from the command line using `defaults`.
-The following will return the currently configured location of your Bunch files:
+The following will return the current location of your Bunch files:

     defaults read com.brettterpstra.bunch configDir